ETFs vs. Mutual Funds: Which is Better for Your Retirement?

 • Need income?
 Blend diversified equities with quality bond exposure; match payout needs.

 • Reduce behavior risk?
-Use simple rules (contribution day, annual rebalance, no off-cycle trades).
+Use simple rules to avoid “accidental” risk creep: set a contribution day, plan one annual rebalance, and avoid off-cycle trades triggered by headlines.

 Common Mistakes to Avoid